 Research in Environmental Toxicology

-Research in Environmental Toxicology (RET) is a two-week program for high school students entering grades 11 and 12 that focuses on current research within the interdisciplinary field of environmental toxicology.
-RET connects University of Florida researchers and students to promote interest in and preparation for environmental science-related careers.
-During the program, students will engage in a series of activities which highlight the relationship between biological, chemical, and engineering processes needed to mitigate current environmental concerns and consider new approaches to prevent damage to the biotic and abiotic factors of different ecosystems.
+Research in Environmental Toxicology (RET) is a two-week program for high school students entering grades 11 and 12 that will engage participants in current environmental toxicology research.
+The interdisciplinary field of environmental toxicology addresses local and global environmental health issues that result from human impact in an ever-changing world.
+RET students will have hands-on experience in solving these dynamic problems through participating in a series of activities highlighting the relationship between biological, chemical, and engineering practices needed to mitigate current environmental concerns.
+As students learn about the many facets of this field, they will also be challenged with considering new approaches to prevent damage to the biotic and abiotic factors of different ecosystems.

 The inaugural program will be offered July 16 – 28, 2017.